 Proxy Form

-The Secretary Guyana Stockfeeds, Inc. Farm, East Bank Demerara Guyana
+The Secretary Guyana Stockfeeds, Inc.

+Farm, East Bank Demerara Guyana

 I/We

+of

-ofA member/members of GUYANA STOCKFEEDS INC., hereby appoint
+A member/members of GUYANA STOCKFEEDS INC., hereby appoint

+of

 or in his/her absence

+of

-of as my/our Proxy to vote in my / our name(s) and on my / our behalf upon any matter proposed at the 62 nd Annual General Meeting of the Guyana Stockfeeds, Inc. to be held on 30th June, 2023 or any adjournment thereof in such manner as such Proxy may think proper.
+as my/our Proxy to vote in my / our name(s) and on my / our behalf upon any matter proposed at the 64 th

+Annual General Meeting of the Guyana Stockfeeds, Inc. to be held on 30th June, 2025 or any adjournment

+thereof in such manner as such Proxy may think proper.

-As witness my hand this 2023
+As witness my hand thisday of 2025

 Signed by the said

 (Name of Member/s)

 (Signature of Member/s)